Vyral/base-template/_posts/2019-04-02-everyday-encinitas-iron-cross-surfboards.md

   At Iron Cross Surfboards, you can get everything you need to catch the perfect wave.
 enclosure:
-pullquote: >-
-  Iron Cross Surfboards carries every kind of surfboard for any skill level—all handmade.
+pullquote: Iron Cross carries every kind of surfboard for any skill level—all handmade.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false